 Preparation of the specimen:

-When the specimen is removed from the patient ( ideally, two needle core samples) a portion or one core is placed in the 4CF1G fixative vial ( from which light and electron microscopy evaluation will be made ) and the another portion or one core is placed in the Fluorescent Transport Medium vial.
+When the specimen is removed from the patient ( ideally, two-needle core samples) a portion or one core is placed in the 4CF1G fixative vial ( from which light and electron microscopy evaluation will be made ) and another portion or one core is placed in the Fluorescent Transport Medium vial.
 Once the specimen has been placed into the fixatives the two vials may be kept at room temperature.